-Mr. Hertzberg’s Nympharum for high soprano and orchestra won the Juilliard Orchestra’s competition and was premiered in 2011 at Alice Tully Hall.
+Mr. Hertzberg has had multiple compositions premiered by Juilliard ensembles at Alice Tully Hall.
+In April 2013 his commission for the New Juilliard Ensemble, femminina, oscura, was premiered to a rave review from The New York Times.
+In 2011, Mr. Hertzberg’s Nympharum for high soprano and orchestra was premiered as the winner of the Juilliard Orchestra’s composer competition.
 It received further distinction with the William Schuman Prize at the 2011 BMI Student Composer Awards and the Arthur Friedman Prize for the score judged most outstanding in the competition.

 [Surname is pronounced: Hurts-berg]

 PLEASE NOTE: If you would like to include this biography in a concert program, please contact YCA to make sure that you have the most up-to-date version.